noeg18/COMSM3201-MSc-Project-Computer-Science/README.md

 ### Related work

-This project will build on the contribution of the paper “Assessing correctness in LLM-based code generation via uncertainty estimation”, in being the first to explore estimating the uncertainty of LLM-based code generation to assess correctness.
-It adapted techniques from natural language generation research to find a strong negative correlation between uncertainty and correctness.
+This project will build on the contribution of the paper “Assessing correctness in LLM-based code generation via uncertainty estimation”, in being the first to explore estimating the uncertainty of LLM-based code generation to assess correctness (David & Sharma, 2025, p.
+3).
+It adapted techniques from natural language generation research to find a strong negative correlation between uncertainty and correctness (David & Sharma, 2025, p.
+18).

-Previous research has implemented a Neuro-symbolic tool and found that it offered an effective alternative to scaling model size.
-This research found that their ‘Xander’ tool outperformed its 4 times larger counterpart in SQL query generation.
-It also found that symbolic approaches can be more accurate at detecting errors in queries than neural approaches.
+Previous research has implemented a Neuro-symbolic tool and found that it offered an effective alternative to scaling model size (Princis, David, & Mycroft, 2025, p.
+10).
+This research found that their ‘Xander’ tool outperformed its 4 times larger counterpart in SQL query generation (Princis, David, & Mycroft, 2025, p.
+1).
+It also found that symbolic approaches can be more accurate at detecting errors in queries than neural approaches (Princis, David, & Mycroft, 2025, p.
+7).

-Farquhar et al. proposed entropy as a marker for uncertainty to detect hallucinations in LLM natural language generation by detecting when prompts are most likely to produce confabulations.
-This research also considered semantic equivalence by computing uncertainty at the level of meaning.
+Farquhar et al. proposed entropy as a marker for uncertainty to detect hallucinations in LLM natural language generation by detecting when prompts are most likely to produce confabulations (Farquhar et al, 2024).
+This research also considered semantic equivalence by computing uncertainty at the level of meaning (Farquhar et al, 2024).